Arrow-right Camera

 Education: Attended high school in Memphis, Tennessee.
 Earned a bachelor degree in biology, with minors in chemistry and business from the University of Memphis, followed by a master's of business administration from the same school in 1996.

 Political experience: Kiepe unsuccessfully sought appointment to the City Council in 2016.
-He ran unsuccessfully for City Council in 2017.
+He ran unsuccessfully for City Council in 2017 and 2019.

 Work experience: Kiepe moved to Spokane in 2000 and worked as director of sales at Hollister-Stier, but he was laid off when Jubilant bought the company.
-He then owned Rapid Refuel, an ink and toner replacement business, before shutting down the business and becoming a health care consultant for AristaPoint.
-He has since retired and is campaigning full-time.
+He then owned Rapid Refill, an ink and toner replacement business, before shutting down the business and becoming a health care consultant for AristaPoint.
+He has since retired.

 Bruce Vonada